youssief-ibrahim/youssief-ibrahim/README.md

 * 🏢 I'm a Backend .NET Developer
 * 👨‍💻 CS student, I'm constantly learning and exploring new technologies to improve my skills.
-* 💬 Ask me about my experience with C#, ASP.NET API, and EF Core, or anything related to web development.
+* 💬 Ask me about my experience with C#, ASP.NET API, and EF Core, or anything related to Backend.

 ---